sarahcwesolowski/sarahcwesolowski.github.io/_projects/1_project.md

 help with the logistics of getting your pet to the airport, from the destination airport, and the vet paperwork.
 Their institutional knowledge seems helpful to me, but you'll pay a premium to work with them compared to directly booking yourself.

-I didn't end up using any, so I have no specific recommendations, but I may come back and at least list some that are available.
+I didn't end up using any, so I don't have a specific recommendation.

-## Veterinary paperwork (it's time-sensitive and stressful)
+## Veterinary restrictions and paperwork

-To be filled in.

-## More about K9 Jets and getting to the right place at Teterboro

-To be filled in.
+This was one of the most stressful parts of the process.

+To bring a dog into the UK from the US, check for the most up-to-date requirements at the [USDA APHIS website](https://www.aphis.usda.gov/pet-travel/us-to-another-country-export/pet-travel-us-united-kingdom-great-britain-england-scotland).
+Speak to a USDA-accredited vet as soon as you can before you know you're moving to get an appointment scheduled and ensure you're compliant with the requirements.

+To document all of this, you need a USDA-Endorsed Health Certificate, which is issued by a USDA-accredited vet within 10 days of travel and endorsed by the USDA.
+Your vet should ship this by FedEx or another express carrier, a nd you'll pay for another express label for it to be shipped back to you.
+Mine arrived the day before travel.